Dixon Reservoir: Description

 Dixon Reservoir is a small man-made reservoir created by the construction of the Dixon Reservoir Dam.
 Dixon Reservoir is in the city of Escondido, California, in San Diego County.
 Its altitude is 1070 feet and it has an area of 69 acre.
 As of September 2020, areas to fish are open to the public, at pre-marked spots.
 Along with fishing and picnicking, camping has been a popular recreational activity at Dixon Lake with 44 campsites.

 History

 Dixon Reservoir was constructed in 1971 after a water shortage act was passed a decade before.
-It was built during the peak of recreational fishing in San Diego, with the plan of creating a good fishery and recreational facility.
-Dixon Reservoir rose to fame in the 2000s after a series of big bass catches.
-It has been regularly noted to produce the largest kind of largemouth bass in the world.
+It was built during the peak of recreational fishing in San Diego.
+Dixon Reservoir gained popularity during the 2000s after a couple of big bass catches.
+It has been regularly noted to produce some of the largest kind of largemouth bass in the world.
 Beginning in 2001, when a 20 lb 12 oz largemouth bass was caught.
 In 2003, the same largemouth bass was caught weighing 21 lb 11 oz, now nicknamed "Dottie".
 In 2006, "Dottie" was caught for the third time weighing in at 25 lb, although it did not count for any world, state, or lake records as it had been foul hooked.
 The current record for largest largemouth bass stands at 22 lb 5 oz.